Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Introduction

 Because of all this, it is more convenient to turn from the theory of fractional powers of pseudo-differential operators to the theory of fractional powers of positive operators, summarized in the user-friendly textbooks \cite{Ama95,MaSa} (see also \cite{Hen81} for an older account).
 The mathematical literature on the subject has a long history.
 Fractional powers of a bounded operator $A$ were explored already in the first half of the XX century \cite{Hil39,Boc49}.
 Several definitions of $A^\a$ were proposed since the 1950s \cite{Phi52,Sol58,KrPu,KrSo,Phi59a,Phi59b,Bal59,Bal60, Kat60,Yos60,Kat61,Wat61,Yos61,Kom66,Kom67,Kom69a,Kom69b,Kom70,Wes74,MSM88,MS91} but the current and most studied definition of fractional powers $A^\a$ for a closed linear positive operator $A$ is due to Balakrishnan \cite{Bal60} and Komatsu \cite{Kom66,Kom67}, who also proved the composition rule $A^\a A^\b=A^{\a+\b}$.
 The Cauchy problem for these operators \cite{Ama95,MaSa} has been a constant preoccupation since the beginning \cite{Phi59a,Phi59b,Bal60}.
 In contrast, less attention has been given to self-adjoint extensions of $A^\a$ when $A$ is not self-adjoint \cite{Kat61}.

 The d'Alembertian $\B$ in Lorentzian signature is not a positive operator and the above results have a limited application to the operator $(-\B)^\g$ in Euclidean spacetime.
 The scattering amplitudes of fractional QFT can be manipulated in Euclidean signature and then continued to Lorentzian signature with little or no trouble \cite{Calcagni:2022shb,Trinchero:2012zn,Trinchero:2017weu,Trinchero:2018gwe,Calcagni:2021ljs} but the problem is that the basic Lorentzian action with such operators is not Hermitian and, therefore, does not represent a classical dynamics.
 Thus, we need a different operator $\Bd^\g$ (``box dot gamma'') with the same anomalous scaling as $(-\B)^\g$ but giving rise to a Hermitian Lorentzian action and a unitary theory.
 Any representation of the operator $\Bd^\g$ should obey the following requirements: \begin{enumerate} \item[(I)] To be well-defined for the non-positive operator $\B$. \item[(II)] To be self-adjoint, $(\Bd^\g)^\dagger=\Bd^\g$. \item[(III)] To be convenient to solve the Cauchy problem (problem of initial conditions). \item[(IV)] To yield a ghost-free spectrum. \end{enumerate} (I) The first constraint is to guarantee mathematical consistency.
 (II) Self-adjointness is necessary in order for the action to be Hermitian and for the theory to have a well-defined classical limit.
+Taking a scalar-field example, a non-self-adjoint kinetic operator $\phi\cK\phi$ would lead to a complex action $S$ even for real field configurations $\phi$ and, thus, to an erratic path integral of $\exp(\rmi S)\propto\exp(-\phi\Re\cK\phi)$ which may blow up in the classical limit or at saddle points.
+By the same token, time evolution may not conserve energy and can lead to a non-conservation of probability.
 (III) The third is a technical but fundamental condition in order to solve the classical equations of motion, a notoriously difficult problem in nonlocal theories.
-Certain definitions and representations can be mathematically impeccable but practically (for the physicist) unsuitable for this task.
+Certain definitions and representations of nonlocal operators can be mathematically impeccable but practically (for the physicist) unsuitable for this task.
 Finally, (IV) is a basic condition that, according to our current understanding, any viable quantum field theory should satisfy to be physical and stable.